Dog walks and meeting other dogs

 Using a harness to train your dog

 There’s no universal method for training your dog – what works best will depend on the individual dog and owner.
 However, many dogs benefit from harness training, with a long lead.
-A harness helps reduce pressure on your dog’s neck while training – and while using a lead to call them back from longer distances.
+A harness helps reduce pressure on your dog’s neck while training – and works well for longer distance leads too.

 Set up a pre-warning system for your dog